What is leukemia

 Easy occurrence of bruising and bleeding.

-Small red spots in the skin (called petechiae), purple spots in the skin.
+Small red spots on the skin (called petechiae), and purple spots on the skin.

 Bone or joint pain.